 The purifying of the soul here on earth must be in harmony with Christ’s cleansing of the Sanctuary in Heaven.

-If Christ dwells in the heart by faith, then you will make Him your daily pattern, practicing His virtues.
+If Christ dwells in the heart by faith, then you will make Him your daily pattern, practising His virtues.

 The question: What is the Sanctuary? – is clearly answered in Scriptures.
 The term sanctuary refers to the: